siewla/pinapps/README.md

 <table><tr><td>
  <img src="/routes.png" />
 </td></tr></table>

 ## Additional Features were under Considerations
+* App submission and approval workflow - app can only be added to database upon admin approved it.
+* App rating by stars
+* Apps filtered by #hashtag

 ## Credits
 * All the **alpha trials users** and **fellow coursemates**